 You’ve packed your charm.
 You’ve also prepared a nice README file for your charm.
 You are now ready to share it with the world!
 You can of course share it privately, but it’s more effective to share it publicly.
 And you can share it on your own website, but it’s more effective if you share it in a more public forum.
-This document demonstrates how to publish your charm to the official charm repository, Charmhub.
+This document demonstrates how to publish your charm to the official repository of charms, Charmhub.

 Just like initialising and building your charm, publishing your charm can also be easily done using Charmcraft.

 $ charmcraft login Opening an authorization web page in your browser.
 If it does not open, please open this URL: ...

 charmcraft session will expire automatically, but you’ll be prompted to re-authenticate automatically next time you try to access a feature that requires interaction with Charmhub.